mlanza/ai-literacy/README.md

 It’s an unfinished first draft in need of editing.
 I’ll clearly mark when I consider it stable and ready for broader consumption.

 Thanks for taking the time.
 I hope what’s here proves useful.

+Content authored by Mario Lanza.
+Shared with permission from the Unified Judicial System of Pennsylvania.